docQodly/docs/docs/language/EntityClass.md

  var employees : cs.EmployeeSelection
  var employee : cs.EmployeeEntity
  var info : string
- employees=ds.Employee.query("lastName = :1","H@") //This entity selection contains 3 entities
+ employees = ds.Employee.query("lastName = :1","H@") //This entity selection contains 3 entities
- employee=employees[1] //This entity belongs to an entity selection info="The index of the entity in its own entity selection is "+string(employee.indexOf()) //1
+ employee = employees[1] //This entity belongs to an entity selection info = "The index of the entity in its own entity selection is "+string(employee.indexOf()) //1

- employee=ds.Employee.get(725) //This entity does not belong to an entity selection info="The index of the entity is "+string(employee.indexOf()) // -1
+ employee = ds.Employee.get(725) //This entity does not belong to an entity selection info = "The index of the entity is "+string(employee.indexOf()) // -1
 ```

 <!-- END REF -->